Search the VMware Knowledge Base (KB)

 - VMware Fusion cannot connect to the virtual machine.
 Make sure you have rights to run the program and access all directories it uses and rights to access all directories for temporary files.

 - Transport (VMDB) error -14: Pipe connection has been broken

-Each step below provides instructions and a link to a document, for performing the step and taking corrective action as necessary.
-The steps are ordered in the most appropriate sequence to isolate the issue and to identify the proper resolution.
-They are also ordered in the most appropriate sequence to minimize data loss.
-After each step, try powering on the virtual machine again.
-Work through each troubleshooting step in order and do not skip a step.
+Validate that each troubleshooting step is true for your environment.
+Each step provides instructions or a link to a document or another article to eliminate possible causes and take corrective actions as necessary.
+The steps are ordered in the most appropriate sequence to isolate the issue and identify the proper resolution.
+Do not skip any step.